Euthanasia in India: Common Cause v Union of India (2018)

+In 2018, the five-judge bench declared that "living wills" or advance medical directives allowing consenting patients to be passively euthanized if the patient suffers from a terminal illness or is in a vegetative state.
+Before passive euthanasia became practicable in India, there existed the possibility of signing a leaving against medical advice (LAMA) which transferred from the physician to the patient the full responsibility for the discontinuation of his living therapies.
+The court once again rejected active euthanasia by means of lethal injection.
+In the absence of a law regulating euthanasia in India, the court stated that its decision becomes the law of the land until the Indian parliament enacts a suitable law.

+Modification of Common Cause Guidelines (2023)

+In January 2023, the Supreme Court modified its guidelines in the Common Cause judgment, streamlining the process of preparing a valid advance medical directive.

 Response

 After the court ruling The Telegraph consulted with Muslim, Hindu, Jain and Christian religious leaders.
 Though generally against legalising euthanasia, Christians and the Jains thought passive euthanasia was acceptable under some circumstances.
 Jains and Hindus have the traditional rituals Santhara and Prayopavesa respectively, wherein one fasts unto death.
 The Jain vow of sallekhanā or santhara, is observed by the Jains only in special circumstances.
 These are mentioned in the Jain texts like Ratnakaranda śrāvakācāra.
 Some members of India's medical establishment were skeptical about euthanasia due to the country's weak rule of law and the large gap between the rich and the poor, which might lead to the exploitation of the elderly by their families.

 Reporters for Reuters observed in 2018 that "The issue is not considered politically contentious in India."